 Divide the salad evenly among the tortillas, arranging each portion in a line horizontally about 1/3 of the way up from the bottom edge of the wrap.

 Fold in the sides so there is an inch or two of filling showing.

 Bring up the bottom of the wrap so that it covers the filling.
 Make sure to keep the sides of the tortilla in place.

-Roll the tortilla upwards, continuing to pull the bottom flap taught over the salad.
+Roll the tortilla upward, continuing to pull the bottom flap taut over the salad.

 Roll as many times as needed to secure the wrap.

 Wrap Folding Tips